vtog/labGuides/source/ocp/add-node.rst

 Associate Node with MachineSet
 ------------------------------

-After adding the new node you'll notice they dont match the initial nodes in the cluster.
+After adding the new node you'll notice the new node is up and "Ready" for use but doesn't match the initial nodes in the cluster.
 The original nodes are part of a MachineSet and associated with bare metal host objects.
-The new node shows up as "Ready" and can be used.

 .. note:: In older version of OCP the Node Overview via the console will show errors.